caloni/journal/content/posts/jejum-intermitente/index.md

 > Women may find it difficult to overcome leptin resistance because they naturally have higher leptin levels than men (16).

+>
-> Here are a few tips to help you with sugar cravings until your body can normalize leptin levels and the desires go away.
-Drink sugar-free liquids allowed during the fast Use peppermint essential oil that is safe for ingestion in your water during the fast (22).
-Chew sugar-free gum during your eating window Make sure to eat enough unprocessed foods during your eating window that include healthy carbohydrates such as fruits and quinoa.
-Stay busy and out of the kitchen.
-Keep your hands occupied, and your mind distracted.
-Dig deep and remember all the healthy reasons you want to reduce your sugar consumption
+> Here are a few tips to help you with sugar cravings until your body can normalize leptin levels and the desires go away:
+>
+>  - Drink sugar-free liquids allowed during the fast
+>  - Use peppermint essential oil that is safe for ingestion in your water during the fast (22).
+>  - Chew sugar-free gum during your eating window
+>  - Make sure to eat enough unprocessed foods during your eating window that include healthy carbohydrates such as fruits and quinoa.
+>  - Stay busy and out of the kitchen.
+>  - Keep your hands occupied, and your mind distracted.
+>  - Dig deep and remember all the healthy reasons you want to reduce your sugar consumption.
+>

 # [How Intermittent Fasting can help you Sleep better]

+> Insulin is produced by the pancreas.
+The pancreas is highly sensitive to melatonin.
+Because you are fasting when you sleep, the body doesn't need high insulin levels to deal with rising blood sugar.
+Melatonin binds to receptors in the pancreas, slowing down insulin production.

+>
 > One of the bonuses of intermittent fasting is that it triggers the production of the human growth hormone, which naturally depletes with age (6).
-The human growth hormone (HgH) is produced during sleep and has amazing benefits for the body, including: Maintains, builds, and repairs healthy tissues in the brain and other organs Burns fat Boosts metabolism Builds muscle mass Slows aging process Improves quality and appearance of skin Speeds up healing and muscle repair
+The human growth hormone (HgH) is produced during sleep and has amazing benefits for the body, including:
+>
+>  - Maintains, builds, and repairs healthy tissues in the brain and other organs.
+>  - Burns fat Boosts metabolism.
+>  - Builds muscle mass.
+>  - Slows aging process.
+>  - Improves quality and appearance of skin.
+>  - Speeds up healing and muscle repair.
+>

 > One study showed that after a week of intermittent fasting, people woke up in the night less frequently, moved around in their sleep less, spent more time in the deep REM stage of sleep, and reported better overall sleep quality (7).

 # [Intermittent Fasting And Hormones For A Better Balance]

+>
-> There are a few main hormones, which you can “fix” with intermittent fasting and help yourself to achieve better health conditions: Insulin Leptin Growth hormone Ghrelin Sex hormones Thyroid hormones
+> There are a few main hormones, which you can “fix” with intermittent fasting and help yourself to achieve better health conditions:
+>
+>  - Insulin
+>  - Leptin
+>  - Growth hormone
+>  - Ghrelin
+>  - Sex hormones
+>  - Thyroid hormones
+>

 > High levels of insulin are also called hyperinsulinemia.
 When you develop such a condition, your body becomes insensitive to the hormone and leads to resistance and in the end, your cells are not able to get needed energy and essential nutrients and you starve from inside.
 At the same time, your body tries to “fix” the situation by releasing more insulin that worsens the resistance even more (1).